NevinhaJS/nevinha-code/README.md

   - Create the `<HilightElement color="variant-color-here">` element in order to properly show the hilight on the element
   - Show the line number before de hilighted code
   - Integrate `mdx` loader.
 Maybe we can take a read at [mdx API](https://mdxjs.com/advanced/api)
-  - Needs to export the `HilightComponent` in order to take the developer code and return it hilighted
+  - Remove `any` types and type it properly